Fire and rescue services

 The security situation in the region remains unpredictable and could deteriorate with little or no warning.

-Political changes in the region and international events may prompt large demonstrations or violence.
-Planned and on-the-spot demonstrations happen.
+Political changes in the region and international developments may prompt large demonstrations or violence.
+Planned and spontaneous demonstrations can take place.

 Authorities use various measures to break up crowds, including: